Luna Rossa loses but looks forward to another America’s Cup

 One thing was certain after Team New Zealand retained the America’s Cup on Wednesday: beaten Italian challenger Luna Rossa will be back to try again.

-The team has twice reached the America’s Cup match in its 21-year history and on both occasions — 20 years apart — has lost to the defender, Team New Zealand, in the waters around Auckland.
+The team has twice reached the America’s Cup match and on both occasions — 20 years apart — has lost to the defender, Team New Zealand, in the waters around Auckland.

-On the first occasions in 2000, it lost 5-0 in a best-of-nine race series.
-On Wednesday its latest pursuit of the America’s Cup ended when it was beaten 7-3 by Team New Zealand in the 36th America’s Cup match, a best-of-13-race series.
+On the first occasion in 2000, it lost 5-0 in a best-of-nine race series.
+On Wednesday, its latest pursuit of the America’s Cup ended when it was beaten 7-3 by Team New Zealand in the 36th America’s Cup match, a best-of-13-race series.

-While there was an immediate sense of disappointment when Team New Zealand crossed the line to win Wednesday’s deciding race by 46 seconds to retain the Cup, there didn’t appear to be any dejection within the Italian team.
+While there was an immediate sense of disappointment when Team New Zealand crossed the line to win the deciding race by 46 seconds to retain the Cup, there didn’t appear to be any dejection within the Italian team.
 Instead, there were nascent signs of a new determination to challenge again, whether it be in three or four years time, in New Zealand or elsewhere.

 The first step will be to keep together the nucleus of the team and retain the support of its principal backer, the Prada fashion magnate Patrizio Bertelli, who has followed many other wealthy people in being captured by the lure of the Cup.